oracle/coherence-operator/docs/developer.md

    >**Note**: The `VERSION` in the output will be similar to `1.0.0-SNAPSHOT`.

-9. Verify that the docker images have been built and are accessible to your local docker server.
+6. Verify that the Docker images have been built and are accessible to your local Docker server.

    ```bash
    $ docker images | grep YOUR_test.image.prefix_VALUE